Daphyk/wk-1-code-challenge/README.md

 # Getting started
 * Run the program: use javascript environment, such as the terminal, run node grade.js.
 * Input: When the software is run, it will request the user to enter a student's grade between 0 and 100.
-* Output: The application will generate the corresponding grade based on the provided marks and display it in an alert box.
+* Output: The program will generate the corresponding grade based on the provided marks and display it in an alert box.
-* Validation: The application includes input validation to guarantee that the marks entered are within the defined range.
+* Validation: The program includes input validation to guarantee that the marks entered are within the defined range.
 If the input is invalid, the user will be prompted to submit valid marks.
-The application will keep prompting the user until proper marks are entered.
-Once legitimate marks have been input and the grade has been shown, the
+The program will keep prompting the user until proper marks are entered.
+Once legitimate marks have been input and the grade has been shown, the program will terminate.